Selected Ambient Works 85–92

 Selected Ambient Works 85–92 is the debut album by the British electronic music artist and producer Aphex Twin, whose real name is Richard D. James.
 It was released on 9 November 1992 through Apollo Records, a subsidiary of the Belgian label R&S Records.
 The album consists of ambient techno James recorded on cassette as early as 1985, when he was 13–14 years old.
-It received widespread acclaim and entered the Dance Albums Chart at No. 6 in December 1992.
+It received acclaim and entered the Dance Albums Chart at No. 6 in December 1992.

 Selected Ambient Works 85–92 is considered a classic, defining work of electronica.
 Music journalists have credited it with expanding the scope of ambient music and introducing techno to fans of indie music.
 The website AllMusic described it as "a masterpiece of ambient techno".
 Selected Ambient Works 85–92 has appeared on best-of lists; in 2012 the UK magazine Fact named it the greatest album of the 1990s.

 Background

 James began experimenting with musical instruments, such as his family's piano, at an early age.
 He later created music using a ZX Spectrum home computer and a sampler, and began reassembling and modifying his own synthesisers.
 James said he composed ambient music the following year.
 In an interview with Q in 2014, James said the ambient track "i" emerged from these early recordings.
 As a teenager, James gained a cult following as a DJ at the Shire Horse Inn in St Ives, Cornwall, with Tom Middleton at the Bowgie Inn in Crantock, and on Cornish beaches.

 James's first release was the 12" EP Analogue Bubblebath, released on Mighty Force in September 1991.
-The EP made the playlist of Kiss FM, an influential London radio station, giving it wide exposure in the dance music scene.
-It gained distribution in continental Europe, and it was heard by Renaat Vandepapeliere, the head of R&S Records, at that time one of the leading European rave labels.
+It was played on the influential London radio station Kiss FM, giving it wide exposure in the dance music scene.
+It gained distribution in continental Europe, and was heard by Renaat Vandepapeliere, the head of R&S Records, at that time one of the leading European rave labels.
 James visited him in Belgium, bringing a box full of cassettes of his music.
-From these cassettes they picked out tracks for two records, including Selected Ambient Works 85-92.
+From these cassettes they picked tracks for two records, including Selected Ambient Works 85–92.